-Sailors with ties to Mich., Ill. identified after warship crash
+Sailors tied to Mich., Ill. identified in warship crash

 Singapore — Navy divers searching a flooded compartment of the USS John S. McCain found remains of some of the 10 sailors missing, which may include a Metro Detroit native, in a collision between the warship and an oil tanker, the U.S. Pacific Fleet commander said Tuesday as he promised a full investigation.

 Sailors with ties to Michigan and Illinois are among the missing.

 Illinois U.S. Rep. Rodney Davis says Logan Palmer’s mother told him that her son is missing.
 In Michigan, April Brandon says her son, Ken Smith, is also missing.

 Brandon was visited by two officers Monday at her home in Oakland County, she said in a Monday Facebook post.